orbbec/OrbbecUnitySDK/README.md

 - RecordPlayback demonstrates how to record and playback depth and color streams.
 - IMUReader demonstrates how to obtain gyroscope and accelerometer data.
 - Pointcloud demonstrates how to save depth point clouds and colored point clouds.
+- DoubleIRViewer demonstrates how to output and render left IR and right IR, Gemini 2 XL support simultaneous output of left IR and right IR.

 # 4. API Interface Introduction